 3. Click on Advanced settings located at the bottom.

 This will open “Windows Defender Firewall with Advanced Security”.

-4. When the “User Account Control” window appears, you click on Yes.
-If you're not using an administrator account (which you shouldn't use for daily use anyway), you first need to enter the administrator password and then click on Yes.
+4. When the “User Account Control” window appears, you click Yes.
+Depending on your settings, you may also need to enter the admin password and click Yes.

 5. In the “Windows Defender Firewall with Advanced Security” window, you click on Outbound Rules located in the top left corner.

 6. Click on New Rule located in the top right corner.